 You can stand in front and admire whatever you have written on the board feeling satisfied.
 Why?
-Because you do have something to fill in the blanks and you have appointments and works to do.
+Because you do have something to fill in the blanks, and you have appointments and work to do.

-But what if you are not allowed to screw or drill holes especially if you rent the house or room where you can’t drill holes.
+But what if you are not allowed to screw or drill holes, especially if you rent a house or room where you can’t drill holes.

 Even if you own the place, your parents or someone else might not allow you to hang anything on the wall.
 This happened to my friend as her parents worried the drilling might affect the wiring inside the wall.

-I’d tried sticking a light cardboard using a strong 3M double-sided tape on the wall.
+I’d tried sticking light cardboard using a strong 3M double-sided tape on the wall.
 I just wanted to keep track of all the little post-it notes and also stick some pretty postcards and pictures.

-When I decided to remove the light cardboard, I had troubles removing the double-sided tape.
-No doubt that the strong adhesive was the main reason I bought in the first place.
-However, I forgot to check what if I wanted to remove after sticking.
+When I decided to remove the light cardboard, I had trouble removing the double-sided tape.
+No doubt that the strong adhesive was the main reason I bought it in the first place.
+However, I forgot to check what if I wanted to remove it after sticking.

 Therefore, the ugly adhesive residue is still stuck on the wall.
 Here’s the picture:

-Note: If you have any tips on removing it, I’ll greatly appreciate your inputs!
+Note: If you have any tips on removing it, I’ll greatly appreciate your input!

 Anyway, this is a lesson learned.

 Check these first before sticking

 Before you decide or plan to use washi tape to make a wall calendar, it’s always recommended to test the tape on one small area first.
 As mentioned in this article, washi tapes are nonetheless supposed to be removable and re-positionable easily.